grepp-technical-assignment/TaskCreationHelper/README.md

 - `log`: Log file's path.
 You can watch detailed logs(logged by library) in this file.
 - `iofiles`: Information of I/O data files to upload at Business Programmers platform.
   - `path`: Base path of I/O files.
 All I/O files will be made under this folder.
+  - `invocationPath`: Path of invocation file.
+Report file will be generated in this folder.
   - `inputsyntax`: Syntax of name of input files.
 Should contain "%d" or similar.
   - `outputsyntax`: Syntax of name of output files.
 Should contain "%d" or similar.
 - `validator`: Validator file.
 It's ok to leave this as blank(then TCH will execute solutions without validating generated input data), but I strongly recommend to make one.